Blizzard Entertainment: Warden client

 Blizzard Entertainment has made use of a special form of software known as the 'Warden Client'.
 The Warden client is known to be used with Blizzard's online games such as Diablo and World of Warcraft, and the Terms of Service contain a clause consenting to the Warden software's RAM scans while a Blizzard game is running.

 The Warden client scans a small portion of the code segment of running processes in order to determine whether any third-party programs are running.
 The goal of this is to detect and address players who may be attempting to run unsigned code or third party programs in the game.
 This determination of third party programs is made by hashing the scanned strings and comparing the hashed value to a list of hashes assumed to correspond to banned third party programs.
 The Warden's reliability in correctly discerning legitimate versus illegitimate actions was called into question when a large-scale incident happened.
 This incident banned many Linux users after an update to Warden caused it to incorrectly detect Cedega as a cheat program.
-Blizzard issued a statement claiming they had correctly identified and restored all accounts and credited them with 20 days' play.
+Blizzard issued a statement claiming it had correctly identified and restored all accounts and credited them with 20 days' play.
 Warden scans all processes running on a computer, not just the game, and could possibly run across what would be considered private information and other personally identifiable information.
 It is because of these peripheral scans that Warden has been accused of being spyware and has run afoul of controversy among privacy advocates.

 Controversies and legal disputes

 Blizzard Entertainment, Inc. v.
 Valve Corporation

 Shortly after Valve filed its trademark for "DotA" to secure the franchising rights for Dota 2, DotA-Allstars, LLC, run by former contributors to the game's predecessor, Defense of the Ancients, filed an opposing trademark in August 2010.
 DotA All-Stars, LLC was sold to Blizzard Entertainment in 2011.
-After the opposition was over-ruled in Valve's favor, Blizzard filed an opposition against Valve in November 2011, citing their license agreement with developers, as well as their ownership of DotA-Allstars, LLC.
+After the opposition was over-ruled in Valve's favor, Blizzard filed an opposition against Valve in November 2011, citing its license agreement with developers, as well as its ownership of DotA-Allstars, LLC.

 An agreement was reached between Blizzard and Valve in May 2012 giving Valve undisputed commercial rights to the "DotA" trademark, notably for Dota 2, while retaining rights for Blizzard to use the name in a noncommercial manner for its community "with regard to player-created maps for Warcraft III and StarCraft II".
-As part of the agreement Blizzard also renamed a custom map they had originally developed for StarCraft II: Wings of Liberty from "Blizzard DOTA" to "Blizzard All-Stars" which would eventually become the stand-alone game, Heroes of the Storm.
+As part of the agreement Blizzard also renamed a custom map it had originally developed for StarCraft II: Wings of Liberty from "Blizzard DOTA" to "Blizzard All-Stars" which would eventually become the stand-alone game, Heroes of the Storm.